jsmoriss/jsm-accurate-modified-time/README.md

 <h4>The Solution:</h4>

-<p>The JSM Accurate Modified Time for SEO plugin monitors the post/page content for changes and updates the WordPress post/page modified time as required.
-If you use a social and search optimization plugin like WPSSO Core, Yoast SEO, The SEO Framework, Rank Math, etc., the Open Graph <code>og:updated_time</code> and <code>article:modified_time</code> meta tags, along with the Schema markup <code>dateModified</code> property, will show accurate modification times when shortcodes or blocks updates your post/page content.</p>
+<p>The JSM Accurate Modified Time for SEO plugin monitors the post/page content for changes and updates the WordPress post/page modified time as required.</p>

+<p>If you use a social and search optimization plugin like WPSSO Core, Yoast SEO, The SEO Framework, Rank Math, etc., the Open Graph <code>og:updated_time</code> and <code>article:modified_time</code> meta tags, along with the Schema markup <code>dateModified</code> property, will show accurate modification times when shortcodes or blocks updates your post/page content.</p>